fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Shopping-product-partition-utility-for-AdWords.md

 # Key classes
 * [ProductPartitionNode](//googleads.github.io/googleads-java-lib/3.9.0/com/google/api/ads/adwords/axis/utils/v201710/shopping/ProductPartitionNode.html)
     * Represents a node in the `ProductPartition` tree of a Shopping Campaign's AdGroup.
-    * Includes methods for manipulating nodes (setting bids, changing a nodes type to/from `SUBDIVISION` or `UNIT`, excluding a node, etc.)
+    * Includes methods for manipulating nodes (setting bids, setting tracking URL templates, modifying custom parameters, changing a node's type to/from `SUBDIVISION` or `UNIT`, excluding a node, etc.)
     * All methods return the mutated `ProductPartitionNode` to allow you to chain together multiple method calls.
 * [ProductPartitionTree](//googleads.github.io/googleads-java-lib/3.9.0/com/google/api/ads/adwords/axis/utils/v201710/shopping/ProductPartitionTree.html)
     * Container that holds on to the root `ProductPartitionNode` of an AdGroup's `ProductPartition` tree.